Implementing workflows

 is invoked.
 As soon as this method

-returns, the workflow execution is closed.
-While workflow execution is open, it can receive calls to signal and query methods.
+returns, the workflow_execution is closed.
+While workflow_execution is open, it can receive calls to signal and query methods.

 No additional calls to workflow methods are allowed.
 The workflow object is stateful, so query and signal methods